-The AAS Executive Committee is pleased to announce the 2020 prize winners for the best PhD and Honours/Masters theses, and the best article published in an Australian journal.
-The following winners were officially announced during the 2020 AAS AGM - a huge congratulations to all!
+The AAS is delighted to announce the 2021 prize winners for the best PhD thesis, best Honours or Masters thesis, and best scholarly article published in an Australian journal.
+The following winners were officially announced during the 2021 AAS AGM - a huge congratulations to all!

 The 2021 PhD Thesis Prize was awarded to:

 Dr Alana Brekelmans, The University of Queensland, for her thesis Out there, back then: chronotopes of presence and absence in Outback Australia.
 Dr Brekelmans completed her thesis under the supervision of Dr Richard Martin, Dr Sally Babidge, an dDr Victor Igreja.